KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 #### Symbolic Counterparts

 - Nimrod (will of domination — Echthros)
-- Loki (chaotic inversion of form)
+- Loki (surface trickster aspect only — a cultural conflation of his deeper IL4 architect role)
 - Iblis (prideful refusal of integration)
 - Mara (resistance through temptation)
 - The corrupted trickster